How to Reduce Employee Resistance to Change

 Employees may lose their sense of security.
 They may prefer the status quo.
 The range of reactions, when change is introduced, is unpredictable.

 No employee is left unaffected by most changes.
 As a result, resistance to change often occurs when change is introduced.

 Your Expectations Play a Role in Employee Resistance

 Resistance to change is best viewed as a normal reaction.
 Even the most cooperative, supportive employees may experience resistance.

 So, don't introduce change believing that you will experience nothing but resistance or that resistance will be severe.
-Resistance to change is a normal, human reaction when people are asked to change.

 Communication and Input Reduce Employee Resistance

 In a best-case scenario, every employee has the opportunity to talk about, provide input to, and have an impact on the changes you are pursuing.
 Rationally, this depends on how big the change is and how many people the change will affect.

 In a company-wide change effort, for example, the employee input will most likely affect how to implement the changes at a departmental level, not the issue of whether to make the changes in the first place.
 The overall direction, in these cases, comes from senior leadership who have solicited feedback from their reporting staff.